Contact us

 DAY 6

-Angsa Grand Canyon
+Angsai Grand Canyon

 Tracking the Snow Leopard.

-Under the guidance of our guide, we will search for the tracks of snow leopards and other wildlife.
+Under the guidance of our guide, we will search for the tracks of Snow Leopards and other wildlife.

 DAY 7

-Angsa – Qumala
+Angsai – Qumala

 Along the way, you’ll have the opportunity to observe a variety of highland wildlife.